Testimony begins in case that led to police shooting

 Gant has not yet testified in the trial, but he is expected to take the stand as testimony continues.
 It is uncertain if Ross will testify.

-Officer Johnson said he was on regular patrol when he decided to stop the minivan after seeing it stop briefly at the Woodridge Motel on the city's easy side.
+Officer Johnson said he was on regular patrol when he decided to stop the minivan after seeing it stop briefly at the Woodridge Motel on the city's east side.

 The van was speeding eastbound and crossed the center line on Wabash Avenue, Johnson said, so he initiated the traffic stop near Rose-Hulman Institute of Technology.